microieva/e-commerce-frontend/README.md

 ### Additional Notes

-For convenience at this moment, all forms can be submitted without "image" inputs.
+- For convenience at this moment, all forms can be submitted without "image" inputs.
 Signining up new user, creating product or, creating category has default value implemented.

+- While testing out the application as admin, avoid deleting categories "Sports" and "Garments".

 ## Instructions to start the project